Esther Dyson: Publications and business ventures

 Currently, Dyson is a board member and active investor in a variety of start-ups, mostly in online services, health care, logistics, artificial intelligence, emerging markets, and space travel.
+She was a board member of Yandex until March 2022.

 Previously, Dyson and her company EDventure Holdings specialized in analyzing the effect of emerging technologies and markets on economies and societies.
 She produced the following publications on technology: